btrinchera/TPQA/README.md

 The post-processing of Power and PQ parameters is performed by the [QWTB](https://qwtb.github.io/qwtb/) toolbox.
 A list of supported algorithms can be found in the following report: [Algorithms Description](https://github.com/smaslan/TWM/blob/master/doc/A244%20Algorithms%20description.pdf).

 The project is still under development.
-The current version includes the guide user interfaces (GUIs) trought which one can beging to gain experience with high performnce digitizers and waveform sampling.
+The current version includes the guide user interfaces (GUIs) trought which one can beging to gain experience with high performance digitizers and waveform sampling.
 The following actions can be performed:

 - In the present release it is possibile to perform single shot or continous acquisition with measurement system equiped with a single or two PXI-5922 boards configured for single-ended or pseudo-differential measurements of pure and distorted waveforms.
-The part related to DMMs 3458A is still under development.
+- Sampling waveforms using two DMMs 3458A configured as Master-Slave.
 <img src="./img/GUI_HW_Control.png">

-- Off-lin data processing (only for TPQA release under LabWindows/CVI environment) employs the Matlab to CVI interface based on [TWM](https://github.com/smaslan/TWM) modularity concept.
+- Post-processing of sampled data (only for TPQA release under LabWindows/CVI environment) using the concept of Matlab to CVI interface similar to taht developed for [TWM](https://github.com/smaslan/TWM).
 <img src="./img/GUI_Matlab_CVI.png">

 - On-line processing of recorded data and analysis in the frequency domain using the Advanced Analysis Library provided by LabWindows/CVI.